Dark Galactic subhalos and the Gaia snail: Introduction

 As shown by \citet{Tremaine++23}, an ensemble of small perturbations, rather than one large perturbation, can also give rise to coherent phase spirals.
 Cold dark matter (CDM) provides a source of these small perturbations in the form of dark-matter subhalos.
 According to CDM, most galaxies reside inside of halos with masses at infall $\gtrsim 10^{8} M_{\odot}$.
 Below $10^{8} M_{\odot}$, the fraction of halos that retain enough stars to form a detectable galaxy plummets toward zero \citep[e.g.][]{Nadler++20}.
 The abundance of halos scales approximately as the inverse of the halo mass.
 Since at least one halo, the host of the Sagittarius dwarf galaxy, has come close enough to the solar neighborhood to affect the vertical dynamics, many more lower-mass halos could have passed in even closer proximity.
 Therefore, the question is not whether these more ubiquitous low-mass halos can cause perturbations to the Gaia snail, but how this signal manifests, and whether it is detectable.

 The idea that the Milky Way satellite population could affect the properties of galactic disks has existed since long before Gaia launched into space \citep[e.g.][]{Quinn++93}.
-Much of the focus on the effects of these satellites considers their effects on larger scales than those relevant for understanding the detailed properties of the Gaia snail.
-For example, \citet{MoetazedianJust16} showed that the vertical heating across the Milky Way's disk is dominated by the most massive subhalos, a result confirmed by \citet{Grand++16}. \citet{GarciaConde++24} performed high-resolution simulations of the Galactic disk evolving in the presence of several sources of perturbation, including subhalos, and identified correlations between breathing and bending modes in the disk and the passage of suhbalos.
+However, most analyses consider their effects on larger scales than those relevant for understanding the detailed properties of the Gaia snail, and only consider the impact of the most-massive perturbers, objects which should host detectable galaxies.
+For example, \citet{Kazantzidis++08} performed N-body simulations of $\sim 10^{10} M_{\odot}$ objects interacting with a stellar disk, and identified several morphological features across the disk that form as a result of these interactions. \citet{MoetazedianJust16} showed that the vertical heating across the Milky Way's disk is dominated by the most-massive subhalos, a result confirmed by \citet{Grand++16}. \citet{GarciaConde++24} performed high-resolution simulations of the Galactic disk evolving in the presence of several sources of perturbation, including subhalos, and identified correlations between breathing and bending modes in the disk and the passage of suhbalos.
 Their results were consistent with the analysis presented by \citet{Chequers++18}, who found that substructure can excite existing bending modes in galactic disks.
 Both of these analyses considered relatively massive $10^8 M_{\odot} - 10^9 M_{\odot}$ halos, comparable to the present-day mass of Sagittarius \citep{VasilievBelokurov20}.
 Earlier, \citet{Feldmann++15} and \citet{Buschmann++18} simulated the effects of halos with mass $\sim 10^{9} M_{\odot}$.
 They predicted perturbations to the velocities of stars of order $1 \ \rm{km} \ \rm{s^{-1}}$, and estimated the effects of halos with masses as low as $10^7 M_{\odot}$ could be detectable with Gaia.

 The high resolution in space, velocity, and particle mass needed to resolve the detailed properties of the Gaia snail has limited further investigation of how the Galactic disk responds to disturbances by low-mass satellites.
 Numerical simulations with billions of particles \citep[e.g.][]{Hunt++21,BennettBovy22} can achieve the precision required to study the properties of transient density waves through the galaxy.
 However, the computational cost of running these simulations limits their utility for calculating the statistical properties of weak perturbations from low-mass satellites, which involves considering many possible realizations of perturber orbits, and different models for the gravitational potential of the galaxy.